cronical/budget_dance/docs/workbook.md

 # Design of the workbook

+## Highlights

-1. Heavy use of Tables with named columns
+1. Heavy use of Excel Tables
-    - Many which include an annual time series going from past into future
+    - Annual time series going from past actual into future forecast
     - Tables are housed on various worksheets which are grouped and color coded.
+1. Formulas work best with hard-coded column names
+    - Substitutions for generics such as "this column" are provided at build time
+    - Avoids volitile functions and over large dependencies
+    - This impairs ease of revising formulas in rows, but produces performant spreadsheet
 1. Bias toward use of modern array oriented Excel functions
-    - As tables don't support dynamic arrays - generally each function is reduced to a single value
-    - Progress is underway to remove VBA functions that rely on retrieving data, but some calculations are expected to remain.
     - Excel Lambda functions are in use to make calculations more readable.
-1. Formulas work best with hard-coded column names, avoiding volitile functions and over large dependencies
-    - These are provided at build time
-    - This impairs ease of revising formulas in rows
+    - Tables don't support dynamic arrays - array functions reduced to a single value
+    - Progress is underway to remove VBA functions that rely on retrieving data
+    - Some VBA calculations are expected to remain.
 1. Use of "folding" technique to make navigation easier and calculations less obtuse
-    - Replaces the SUBTOTAL(9,...) technique with aggregation by SUM, PROD, MIN, MAX special tax calculations
+    - Replaces the SUBTOTAL(9,...) technique with aggregation by SUM, PROD, MIN, MAX & special tax calculations
     - Unlike SUBTOTAL(9,...) uses the inner level aggregations not the interior leaf values.
     - This supports typical tax calcs.

-By convention in the documentation we call the workbook `fcast.xlsm`, although it could be anything.

 ## Dependencies